-As the battery electric and fuel cell electric truck markets mature, we support continued progress on performance standards for these vehicles and components in order to drive continual improvement and innovation and ensure the most cost-effective emission reductions and affordable trucks for California.
-Examples of performance standards for electric vehicles could include battery performance standards, such as lifecycle emission reduction goals, range requirements, and short- and long-term deterioration limits.
+As the battery electric and fuel cell electric truck markets mature, in order to continue to drive technology innovation toward lower emitting trucks, we support revisiting the Zero Emission Powertrain (ZEP) requirements to establish performance standards for the batteries and components on electric trucks.
+This would drive continual improvement in electric truck component development and ensure the most cost-effective overall emission reductions and the most affordable trucks for California.
+Examples of performance standards for electric vehicles could include battery performance and durability standards, such as lifecycle emission reduction goals, range requirements, and short- and long-term deterioration limits.
 CARB has the opportunity to provide confidence to consumers who have limited experience with electrified technologies.
 Furthermore, performance standards also provide consumer protections to those who invest in these technologies.
 We have witnessed over a history of transportation regulations and incentive programs, that performance standards lead to continued progress in the development of cost-effective robust technologies to ensure the cleanest and most efficient vehicles and equipment.

 In conclusion, MECA commends California's leadership to reduce emissions of criteria and climate pollutants.
 The heavy-duty transportation sector is responsible for a major portion of California's emissions inventory, and these emissions are forecast to continue increasing, reflecting the anticipated impact of factors such as economic growth, increased movement of freight by trucks, ships, and rail, and continued growth in personal travel.
-There are significant opportunities to continue to reduce greenhouse gas emissions from medium- and heavy-duty engines and vehicles through the application of innovative technologies and fuels, including all-electric trucks.
-We believe the inclusion of additional compliance pathways will strengthen this proposal and advance complementary technologies that can be implemented to meet the state's air quality goals.
+There are significant opportunities to continue to reduce criteria and greenhouse gas emissions from medium- and heavy-duty engines and vehicles through the application of innovative technologies and fuels, including all-electric trucks.
+We believe the inclusion of additional compliance pathways will strengthen this proposal and advance complementary technologies that can be implemented to meet the state's air quality and climate goals.